pupperemeritus/isic-2024-challenge/README.md

-# ISIC 2024 Challenge: LesionNet for Skin Lesion Classification
+# ISIC 2024 Challenge: GuruNet for Skin Lesion Classification

 This repository contains the modified PyTorch Lightning implementation of GuruNet from PET model, a deep learning model for classifying skin lesions using image and tabular metadata for the ISIC 2024 Challenge.

 ## Key Features

-- **LesionNet Model:** A custom PyTorch Lightning model designed for skin lesion classification, integrating image and metadata features.
+- **GuruNet Model:** A custom PyTorch Lightning model designed for skin lesion classification, integrating image and metadata features.

 - **Partial AUROC:** Taken from the official ISIC 2024 Challenge evaluation metric.